Anoms12/Kustom-Web/README.md

 # Kustom-Web
 A project that aims to be a web editor for Kustom apps like KWGT or KLWP.

+**PLEASE NOTE THAT THE SRC FOLDER NAME WILL NEED TO BE CHANGED TO EDITOR FOR THE PROJECT TO WORK**

 **Goals**

 ☑️ Create a simple website to display information inside of .KWGT .KLWP .KLCK .KWCH and .KOMP files